wcolding/SC-Modding-Notes/Conviction/Commands.md

 Toggles the camera between where you left it and on the player.
 Should be set with freecam first.

 ### open
-Opens a map with optional parameters
+Opens a map with optional parameters.
+Deniable Ops maps will launch in Hunter mode unless otherwise specified.

 **Syntax:** *open %s*
 **Syntax:** *open %s?params*